 Identifying errors committed by the court below is a large part of an appellate attorney’s job.
 After reviewing the transcripts and identifying the best issues for appeal, your attorney must carefully craft the appropriate arguments.
 These must be put in writing in a formal brief to the court.
 Extremely rigid rules govern the writing and submission of briefs.
 Writing an appellate brief capable of winning requires skill, experience, and discipline.

 Denial of New Jersey Firearm Permit

 One niche practice area I focus on is appeals from the denial of permits to purchase handguns and appeals for firearm purchaser I.D. card applicants.
 New Jersey has some of the strictest gun control laws in the country.
 Your Second Amendment Rights stand probably more of a chance of being denied in NJ than any other state.
 I have handled these cases and won those that were very close calls.
-If you have been denied a gun permit by the local police department, call now to speak with a NJ gun permit lawyer.
+If you have been denied a gun permit by the local police department, contact us now to speak with an experienced NJ gun permit lawyer.